 Another deciding factor for whether adaptivity is needed or not is the presence of multiple length scales in a multiphysics model.

-We follow the definition given in \cite{eMultiscaleModeling2011,ePrinciplesMultiscaleModeling2011a} and characterise a PDE governed problem to have Multiscale nature if models of multiple spatial or temporal scales are used to describe a system.
+We follow the definition given in \cite{eMultiscaleModeling2011,ePrinciplesMultiscaleModeling2011} and characterize a PDE-governed problem to have a Multiscale nature if models of multiple spatial or temporal scales are used to describe a system.
 Oftentimes, this is the case if equations are used that originate from different branches of physics, such as continuum mechanics versus quantum mechanics or statistical thermodynamics.

 This may on the one hand be a physical process with slow and fast dynamics, for example, in chemical reaction networks.
 Then, the multiscale nature shows itself in the time domain of the problem.
 Another example commonly encountered problem in alloy design is the evolution of the temperature field and phase kinetics during heating and solidification.
 In this case, various length scales can be involved, such as in processes involving laser heating.
-The temperature gradients then involve resolutions at a scale of around \SI{1e-5}{\metre}, whereas the width of a solidification front rather goes down to a sub-micrometre scale, that is, around \SI{1e-7}{\metre} \cite{zimbrodModellingMicrostructuresInsitu2021}.
-In reference to the previous definition, we have one model that is governed by laws of macroscale thermodynamics (that is, the heat equation).
-The other part of pyhsics present is typically described by the evolution of a phase field.
+The temperature gradients then involve resolutions at a scale of around \SI{1e-5}{\metre}, whereas the width of a solidification front rather goes down to a sub-micrometer scale, that is, around \SI{1e-7}{\metre} \cite{zimbrodModellingMicrostructuresInsitu2021}.
+About the previous definition, we have one model that is governed by laws of macroscale thermodynamics (that is, the heat equation).
+The other part of physics present is typically described by the evolution of a phase field.
 The corresponding equations of this model are however derived from the formulation of a free energy functional from Landau theory \cite{landauTheoryPhaseTransitions1937}.

 Due to the wide variety of physical processes and combinations thereof, formulating general criteria for the presence of a multiscale problem from a mathematical point of view is challenging.
 To the knowledge of the authors, there do not exist any metrics in the literature that would enable such a classification.
 We instead rely on the knowledge of the application expert who we assume to be familiar with the physics that should be captured.
-For a rough disambiguation however, one may use the definition given above.
+For a rough disambiguation, however, one may use the definition given above.